-If you don't like a change you made, you can undo it by selecting EDIT > UNDO from the Menu Bar at the top of the document.
+If you don't like a change you made, you can undo it by clicking the undo button 🗹 on the Quick Access Toolbar on the top left of the page.

 Changing Width of Columns & Rows

 If you changed the text earlier, you may have a cell that is too small to contain the text.
 You can adjust the width of columns or rows by right clicking the column and then selecting either ROW HEIGHT or COLUMN WIDTH.